Flu will often get better on its own, but it can make some people seriously ill. It's important to get the flu vaccine if you're advised to.

 Watch this video to find out the best way to wash your hands.

-The flu vaccine is a safe and effective vaccine.
-It's offered every year on the NHS to help protect people at risk of flu and its complications.
+Flu vaccines are safe and effective.
+They're offered on the NHS every year in autumn or early winter to help protect people at risk of flu and its complications.